Cofucan/simple_shell/README.md

 - Remember to free the new environ you allocated when updating the env variables.
 - Try to see if you can free environ before the program ends.
 - Try to see if you can use VS Code to see what has been freed or not.
+- Handle edge case where you press enter without entering anything.
+- Handle edge case where extra line is printed.

 By Uche Ofia and Nousair.
 Can23